avikj/fbash/README.md

 It will display this output in the chat from which the command was received.

 #### Additional commands

+* `sendfile <filename>`

-* sendfile &lt;filename&gt; - retrieves &lt;filename&gt; and sends as an attachment.
+      retrieves &lt;filename&gt; and sends as an attachment.

-**Note: fbash is not a truly stateful terminal; it cannot handle environment variables and other functionality associated with terminal state.
-The working directory is handled manually by parsing `cd` commands.
-Because of this, compound commands with a `cd` component will not function properly, and may cause unexpected errors.**
+* `/set <setting> <value>`

+      sets the value of the setting &lt;setting&gt; to &lt;value&gt;

+#### Settings
+Each setting is a string that modifies how fbash acts in how it responds to commands.

+* `periodReplacement`

+      Periods in stdout responses are replaced with this character.
+This is used to bypass Facebook's spam detection.

+      Default: `.`

 ## Fixes as of latest version
 * No longer requires `sudo` to run.
 * Previously fbash did not work when installed on non-Windows computers, due to issues with line ending format.
 This has been fixed
 * Handled errors for calling fbash-stop when there are no fbash processes running

+**Note: fbash is not a truly stateful terminal; it cannot handle environment variables and other functionality associated with terminal state.
+The working directory is handled manually by parsing `cd` commands.
+Because of this, compound commands with a `cd` component will not function properly, and may cause unexpected errors.**